-A Game About A Lost Robot is a colourful and light hearted, voxel isometric game for mobile.
-The player character is a robot that needs to find items scattered around the landscape which can be used to fix the ship that has crash landed on an alien planet.
+A Lost Robot is a colourful and light hearted, voxel isometric game for mobile.
+Your lost robot needs to find items scattered around the landscape to fix its ship, that has crash landed on an alien planet.

 The objective of the game is to venture around the 3D world and collect foreign objects that may or may not help fix your ship.
 Through trial and error, you must learn which items make or break the ships rooms, and if at first you don’t succeed try and try again!

 Made for Moray Game Jam 2017 in 48 hrs following the Theme “If at first you don’t succeed…”

 This was my first time using Wwise at a Game Jam, the Audio Producer, Shane was wanting to use it to kick start our understanding of Wwise.
 It worked we learned an incredible amount about using Wwise and its integration with Unity.
 The Integration itself has improved greatly recently especially with the addition of useful Unity scripts.